Residents' Research Day 2021

 Dr. Saint Cyr's lectures entitled “Pedicle perforator & Keystone flaps: staying safe, how to make it work” and “Autologous breast reconstruction: extremes of BMI, maximizing aesthetic outcomes, evolution, lessons learned” were well received by the residents, faculty, alumni and various other attendees.

 Research Day is always the highlight of our academic year as our residents present their academic pursuits.
 The Dr. Robert McFarlane Resident Research Award, a prize endowed by the graduates of the Western University Plastic Surgery Teaching program in recognition of Dr. McFarlane who was the founder of the Division and a world-renowned hand surgeon, is awarded to the resident with the best overall research presentation.
 This year, Dr. Spencer Chambers and Dr. Stacy Fan tied for first place for their papers "Interfascicular Anatomy of the Motor Branch of the Ulnar Nerve: A Cadaveric Study" and "A Biomechanical Study Comparing Uniplanar and Multiplanar Wrist Motion in Two Positions of Four Corner Fusion" respectively.

-Dr. Kitty Wu was the recipient of the award for "Best Presentation" this year for her talk entitled "Developing a 3D bio-artificial tissue model for breast capsular contracture."
+Dr. Kitty Wu was the recipient of the award for "Best Presentation" again this year for her talk entitled "A new surface landmark for thumb digital nerve bifurcation: a cadaveric study."
 Our residents have gone on to present their research at many national and international forums and have been prize winners at these venues as well.